EvilRiser/Automating_python_project/README.md

 ## Setup/ restructure project
 ___
 This Part:
-- separate src an tests
+- separate src and tests
 - turn project into an installable package

 Structure of file: